TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ??? info "Audio Channels - [CLICK TO EXPAND]"

-    Personally I wouldn't add the audio channels Custom Formats being you could limit your self in the amount of releases you're able to get.
+    Personally I wouldn't add the audio channels Custom Formats being you could limit yourself in the amount of releases you're able to get.
 Only use this if you got specific reasons that you need them.

-    Using it with any kind of Remuxes Quality Profile is useless in my opinion being that 99% of all remuxes are multi audio anyway. and you can better score using the `Audio Advanced` Custom Formats
+    Using it with any kind of Remuxes Quality Profile is useless in my opinion being that 99% of all remuxes are multi audio anyway.
+You can get better scores using the `Audio Advanced` Custom Formats.

 ### Avoid using the x264/x265 Custom Format

 ??? tip "Avoid using the x264/x265 Custom Format - [CLICK TO EXPAND]"

-    If possible avoid using the x264/x265 Custom Format with a score, it's smarter to use the [720/1080p no x265](/Radarr/Radarr-collection-of-custom-formats/#x265-7201080p){:target="_blank" rel="noopener noreferrer"} Custom Format.
+    Avoid using the x264/x265 Custom Format with a score if possible, it's smarter to use the [720/1080p no x265](/Radarr/Radarr-collection-of-custom-formats/#x265-7201080p){:target="_blank" rel="noopener noreferrer"} Custom Format.

     Something like 95% of video files are x264 and have much better direct play support.
-If you have more than a couple users, you will notice much more transcoding.
+If you have more than a of couple users, you will notice much more transcoding.

-    Use x265 only for 4k releases and the [720/1080p no x265](/Radarr/Radarr-collection-of-custom-formats/#x265-7201080p){:target="_blank" rel="noopener noreferrer"} makes sure you still can get the x265 releases.
+    Use x265 only for 4k releases and the [720/1080p no x265](/Radarr/Radarr-collection-of-custom-formats/#x265-7201080p){:target="_blank" rel="noopener noreferrer"} makes sure you still get the x265 releases.

 ## Thanks